jssteinberg/some-makeup/README.md

 *makeup-style is the updated, slightly more opinionated remake of my own [Floor Typography CSS](https://floortypography.vercel.app).*

-*Changes from Floor Typography CSS v22:*
+*Breaking changes from Floor Typography CSS v22:*

-- CSS reorganized in new files.
+- CSS reorganized in new files: fix.css, do.css, space.css and flow.css.
-	- fix.css
-	- do.css
-	- space.css
-	- flow.css
 - `--line-span` var for headings (not `--h…-min-font-size`).
 - `--space` var for controlling spacing (not `--spacer`).
 	- Space is not removed for sub-lists (would cause unexpected list styles if parent list was styled unconventional.
 Rather remove margin for sub-lists in containers of choice).
 	- `--space` falls back to `1em`, not `1rem`.
-- `sub` and `sup` has only normalize of `0` `line-height` to not affect parent `line-height`.
 - Removes setting font-size for h1 (OG from CSS Remedy).
 Browser default makes sense, and font-size can be, and usually is, set when styling.
 - Remove `line-sizing`, an outdated CSS proposal (OG from CSS Remedy).